rombrom/rombrom.com/src/posts/into-the-gauntlet-hiring-in-NL-2025.md

 Again though—and this is probably just my nature—I had a lot of fun figuring out the tasks and their constraints.
-I allowed myself time to prototype and check some things because, I approached the Codility test as a fun exercise and not make-or-break.
+I allowed myself time to prototype and check some things, because I approached the Codility test as a fun exercise and not make-or-break.

 ## If I would hire